FVilli/nx-simply-direct/libs/zenstack-helper/README.md

-# zenstack-checker
+# zenstack-helper

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build zenstack-checker` to build the library.
+Run `nx build zenstack-helper` to build the library.